Skip to navigation Skip to content

 The YA/Austudy grant date will depend on:

-• claim is lodged, or
+• claim lodgement, or

-• day after previous study ends, or
+• previous study ending plus one day (DPT+1), or

-• new study start date, or
+• new study starting, or

-• income support payment date paid to plus one day
+• income support payment date paid to plus one day (DPT+1)

 No consideration can be given to paying the current payment for any longer than the customer is qualified and payable for that payment.